Maine Medical Center and the University of Southern Maine School of Nursing

 - Once orientation to the role of the CNA has been completed with assumption of care assignments, the Geary student and preceptor may explore additional experiences as defined by the SNEP-Geary CBO tool.
 Medication administration and IV therapy practices are considered only after the completion of the CNA orientation and successful completion of MMC’s medication and IV tests.

 - A performance needs assessment will be conducted using the Geary co-op core competency based orientation (CBO) tool and the unit specific CBO tool.

 - The co-op student, faculty member, and preceptor will identify performance gaps and learning priorities.

 - Goals for the summer will be identified with an agreed upon plan and time lines for goal achievement.

 The Geary student will be asked to complete an evaluation and provide feedback relative to their experience at the end of the program.

-The completed CBO tool will be sent to Human Resources at the end of the summer.
+Their completed CBO tool will be sent to Human Resources at the end of the summer.
 In addition, the Nursing Director will provide an overall evaluation to be shared with the Geary student and sent to Human Resources.
-USM also has a form for course evaluation.
+USM also has their own internal form for course evaluation.

-At the end of the summer semester, an evaluation with the student, preceptor, and faculty member will take place.
-The student and preceptor document clinical hours on a form provided.
-Two evaluation forms are to be completed with one given to USM and the other to Maine Medical Center Human Resources.
+At the end of the summer semester, a student performance evaluation visit with the student, preceptor, and faculty member will take place.
+The student and preceptor document clinical hours and achievement of performance on a form provided.
+The Geary course evaluation will be completed by the faculty member.

-The USM School of Nursing will coordinate, screen candidates for qualifications, and meet with MMC to coordinate this program.
-Questions about Geary application may be referred to Jean Dvorak, MS, RN, at USM, 780-4450 email@example.com
+The USM School of Nursing will coordinate, screen student candidates for qualifications, and meet with MMC to coordinate this program.
+Questions about the Geary application may be referred to the USM Program Coordinator, Jean Dvorak, MS, RN, (207) 780-4450 or firstname.lastname@example.org